|

 AHY males

-are the only age/sex class to have distinct reddish streaks on the
+are the only age/sex class that may retain distinct reddish streaks on the

 Photo by Marcel Gahbauer,